vtinguan/Kornell/README.md

 http://www.udacity.com

-Do you want a piece of this?
 Check our [wiki](https://github.com/Craftware/Kornell/wiki) and get started!

 For those of you wondering, this project is named after [Dr. Nate Kornell](http://sites.williams.edu/nk2/)